 These instructions are for configuring a printer attached directly to the network and running in RP mode, unless that printer is an HP printer.
-If you are configuring a printer that uses an HP JetDirect card, go to "Creating HP Controlled Access Printers" on page 262 for instructions on completing this procedure.

-Hint: If you are using a direct-connect printer configured for Queue-Server mode, we recommend that you reconfigure that printer to RP mode and then configure it as a Novell[®] Distributed Print Services[TM] (NDPS[TM]) printer using RP.
+HINT: If you are using a direct-connect printer configured for Queue-Server mode, we recommend that you reconfigure that printer to RP mode and then configure it as a Novell[®] Distributed Print ServicesTM (NDPSTM) printer using RP.
 This allows you to gain the management benefits of NDPS while eliminating a queue object from your system.

-1. From the browser's Object menu for the organization or organizational unit, select Create.
+1 From the browser's Object menu for the organization or organizational unit, select Create.